Employing Staff? – Your HR essentials

 Be creative with your recruitment process

 Think outside the box when it comes to recruitment.
-Leverage your current employees for recommendations, look to your competitors or identify niche industry groups on platforms such as LinkedIn and Facebook.
+Ask your current employees for recommendations, look to your competitors or identify niche industry groups on platforms such as LinkedIn and Facebook.
 Use clear language and avoid corporate jargon to reach out to candidates across industries who may be looking for a career move.

 It’s also advisable to set out guidelines for what standards you expect from employees at work in a staff handbook or similar document.
-Standards can cover things such as absence, performance and timekeeping and means there is a framework for employees to follow from the start.
+Standards can cover things such as absence, performance, dress code and timekeeping and means there is a framework for employees to follow from the start.
 Remember, subsequent employees will follow the lead set by your first starters and the culture you have developed.
-It’s easier to correct behaviours when the ground rules have been set, rather than when things have been more flexible / informal.
+It’s easier to correct behaviours when the ground rules have been set, rather than when things have been more flexible and informal.
 Rules also guide managers in handling breaches in a fair and consistent manner.
 Share these documents in writing and provide a central point where your employees can access them.
 There’s no point having guidelines in place if nobody knows they exist!

 Temporary, freelance and contract employees

+Not all working relationships need to be that of employer and employee.
 Whether it’s bookkeeping / accounting, marketing or admin support, there’s a network of competent professionals out there willing to help you.
 Deciding who to hire depends on your current internal resources and the role or project you are looking to fill.
 Temps are a great option when you need to take the pressure off during busy periods whereas freelancers and contractors give you access to specific skills that can help you manage a specialist project.
 Freelancers have often ‘been there, done that’, therefore they bring considerable experience and can help you develop your plans and process early.

 Agencies can also relieve a lot of pressure when it comes to sourcing and managing staff, helping to screen candidates and negotiate terms.

-Whether it’s a new employee or a sub-contractor, taking the step to bring additional resource into your business is a big one.
+Whether it’s a new employee or a sub-contractor, taking the step to bring the additional resource into your business is a big one.
 It could be the next step on the path to growth and success for your business so take it boldly.

 Engage the right people, look after them and let them help you turn your business plans and goals into reality and results!